NorthernMan54/homebridge-tasmota/README.md

 * Automatic discovery and configuration of supported Tasmota devices in Homebridge/Homekit.
 * Cleanup and removal of disconnected devices after 24 hours.
+* Support for these types of devices Outlets, Dimmers, Sensors and Lightbulbs with Colour Temperature.

 ## Tasmota Device's Tested YMMV for other devices